miguelalb/arithmetic-calculator-frontend/README.md

 ### Local Testing/Deployment

 Clone the [backend repo](https://github.com/miguelalb/arithmetic-calculator-backend) and deploy the backend first.
 After running deploy on the backend, an `env.json` file will be created at the root of the backend project repo.
-This file contains the outputs of the CloudFormation stack, including the **service endpoint** and the **AWS Cognito Hosted UI login URL** for users to login.
+This file contains the outputs of the CloudFormation stack, including the **service endpoint**, the **AWS Cognito Hosted UI login URL**, and the **AWS Cognito Hosted UI Signout URL** for users to login.

 Create a `.env.local` file at the root of this frontend project code and fill out the
 `VITE_SERVICE_ENDPOINT`